 I have been looking for a font that fills in and is more than a line when drawn.
-I even considered making my own.
-I found this font at font bundles and it does exactly what I want it to do!
-It is called Danken Stripes and it is free.
-Unless you make it huge, with a marker it looks like a solid letter because it draws stripes.

-Print/Cut the ghosts and the cricut will do the writing.
-Otherwise the project is fairly easy to cut.

-I have been looking for a font that fills in and is more than a line when drawn.
 This font Danken Stripes does and you can get it atFontbundles.net for free.
 But I finally gave up on finding other fonts that fill in and created my own.
 See them here and they do exactly what I want them to do!
 Fill in when drawn.

 Print/Cut the ghosts and the cricut will do the writing.
 Otherwise the project is fairly easy to cut.